UT Permian Basin Falcons football: Justin Carrigan era (2016–2022)

-Kris McCullough era (2023–present)
+Kris McCullough era (2023–2025)

 On December 22, 2022, the school hired former East Central head coach Kris McCullough to be the school's second head coach.
 McCullough previously coached for Henderson State, Old Dominion, and Fairmont State before joining East Central.
 He was promoted to head coach for the 2022 season and lead the team to a Heritage Bowl win.

 In McCullough's coaching debut he helped lead the Falcons to a 96–0 win over NAIA opponent Texas College; the 96 points scored are the most in program history.
 Two weeks later, the Falcons would score 80-plus points again, defeating Southwest Baptist 86–7.
 On October 16, 2023, the Falcons were ranked no. 25 in the D2 Football poll, marking the first time in program history that the Falcons were ranked in a national poll.
 A week later, October 23, the Falcons were ranked in the AFCA poll for the first time in program history, entering the poll at no. 22.
 The Falcons would finish the regular season at 10–1, 8–0 in LSC play, securing both the program's first winning season (outside of the amended spring 2021 season) and first conference title.
 McCullough would be named LSC coach of the year while quarterback Kenny Hrncir was named LSC Offensive Player of the Year.
 The Falcons received a bid for the NCAA Division II playoffs for the first time in program history, hosting in the first round.

+The 2024 team finished with an overall record of 7–5 (6–3 in LSC play), marking the first time in program history that the Falcons finished with a winning record in back-to-back seasons.
+The team received the conference's bid for the Heritage Bowl, which was the program's second bowl appearance.

+The Falcons would finish the 2025 regular season with an overall record of 9–2, going 7–2 in LSC play to finish in a three-way tie for second.
+The team received a bid for the NCAA Division II playoffs, facing off against in the first round.
+The Falcons defeated the TunderWolves 37–24 for the first playoff win in program history.
+In the second round, the Falcons defeated in overtime, 21–15, after being down 15–0 in the fourth quarter.

+On December 23, McCullough announced that he would be stepping down as the Falcons' head coach, with assistant head coach Mike Babcock being named interim coach.
+Later that day it was revealed that McCullough had been hired as the new head coach for Gardner–Webb.

+Chris Softley era (2026–present)

+On December 31, 2025, Lubbock Christian School head coach Chris Softley was named the program's third head coach.